TechOptionsBD/vizsciflow/README.md

 The artifact is made available through Figshare, a long-term data archival repository.
 A DOI, 10.6084/m9.figshare.28224869, has been generated for it.
 The artifact can be downloaded from [Figshare link](https://dx.doi.org/10.6084/m9.figshare.28224869).

 ## Documenting the artifact
-We have compiled all documentation in this README.md file.
+This README document provides comprehensive instructions on the purpose, provenance, data, setup, and usage of the artifact.
+You can access this file online at: [GitHub Repository](https://github.com/TechOptionsBD/vizsciflow/blob/vizsciflowdockfull/README.md).
 A separate LICENSE file is also submitted with the uploaded package.
-This document details the purpose, proveance, data, setup, and usage of the artifact.

 ## Purpose
 The artifact is a proof-of-concept implementation of a scientific workflow management system (SWfMS) designed for cross-domain collaborative scientific experiments.
 It features an intuitive web interface that allows researchers to design scientific workflows using a domain-specific language (DSL).
 Visual support tools and secondary notation facilitate quick workflow code generation.
 Users can drag and drop workflow artifacts — such as datasets, tools, templates, and histories — presented as graphical elements into the code editor, which then generates the corresponding code snippets.
 Additionally, a control flow graph provides a quick overview of the workflow.